apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 - delete an existing :term:`Profile`
 - clone a :term:`Profile`
 - export a :term:`Profile`
-- view :term:`Profile` :term:`Parameter`\ s
+- view :term:`Profile` :term:`Parameters`
-- view :term:`Profile` :term:`Delivery Service`\ s
+- view :term:`Profile` :term:`Delivery Services`
 - view :term:`Profile` servers

-.. seealso:: :ref:`working-with-profiles`
+.. _tp-configure-parameters:

 Parameters
 ----------
-This page displays a table of :term:`Parameter`\ s from all :term:`Profile`\ s with the following columns:
+This page displays a table of :term:`Parameters` from all :term:`Profiles` with the following columns:

-:Name:        The name of the :term:`Parameter`
+:Name:        The :ref:`parameter-name` of the :term:`Parameter`
-:Config File: The configuration file where this :term:`Parameter` is stored, possibly the special value ``location``, indicating that this :term:`Parameter` actually names the location of a configuration file rather than its contents, or ``package`` to indicate that this :term:`Parameter` specifies a package to be installed rather than anything to do with configuration files
+:Config File: The :ref:`parameter-config-file` to which the :term:`Parameter` belongs.
-:Value:       The value of the :term:`Parameter`.
-The meaning of this depends on the value of 'Config File'
+:Value:       The :ref:`parameter-value` of the :term:`Parameter`.
-:Secure:      When this is 'true', a user requesting to see this :term:`Parameter` will see the value ``********`` instead of its actual value if the user's permission role isn't 'admin'
+:Secure:      Whether or not the :term:`Parameter` is :ref:`parameter-secure`
-:Profiles:    The number of :term:`Profile`\ s currently using this :term:`Parameter`
+:Profiles:    The number of :term:`Profiles` currently using this :term:`Parameter`

 :term:`Parameter` management includes the ability to (where applicable):

 - create a new :term:`Parameter`
 - update an existing :term:`Parameter`
 - delete an existing :term:`Parameter`
-- view :term:`Parameter` :term:`Profile`\ s
+- view :term:`Parameter` :term:`Profiles`
-- manage assignments of a :term:`Parameter` to one or more :term:`Profile`\ s and/or :term:`Delivery Service`\ s
+- manage assignments of a :term:`Parameter` to one or more :term:`Profiles` and/or :term:`Delivery Services`

 .. _tp-configure-types: